FoxPro

-FoxPro was a text-based procedurally oriented programming language and database management system (DBMS), and it was also an object-oriented programming language, originally published by Fox Software and later by Microsoft, for MS-DOS, Windows, Macintosh, and UNIX.
+FoxPro is a text-based procedurally oriented programming language and database management system (DBMS), and it is also an object-oriented programming language, originally published by Fox Software and later by Microsoft, for MS-DOS, Windows, Macintosh, and UNIX.
 The final published release of FoxPro was 2.6.
 Development continued under the Visual FoxPro label, which in turn was discontinued in 2007.

+Description

-FoxPro was derived from FoxBase (Fox Software, Perrysburg, Ohio), which was in turn derived from dBase III (Ashton-Tate) and dBase II. dBase II was the first commercial version of a database program written by Wayne Ratliff, called Vulcan, running on CP/M, as does dBase II.
+FoxPro was derived from FoxBase (Fox Software, Perrysburg, Ohio), which was in turn derived from dBase III (Ashton-Tate) and dBase II.

-FoxPro was both a DBMS and a relational database management system (RDBMS), since it extensively supported multiple relationships between multiple DBF files (tables).
-However, it lacked transactional processing.
+FoxPro is both a DBMS and a relational database management system (RDBMS), since it extensively supports multiple relationships between multiple .dbf files (tables).
+However, it lacks support for transactional processing.

 FoxPro was sold and supported by Microsoft after they acquired Fox Software in its entirety in 1992.
 At that time there was an active worldwide community of FoxPro users and programmers.
-FoxPro 2.6 for UNIX (FPU26) has even been successfully installed on Linux and FreeBSD using the Intel Binary Compatibility Standard (ibcs2) support library.
+FoxPro 2.6 for UNIX (FPU26) has been successfully installed on Linux and FreeBSD using the Intel Binary Compatibility Standard (ibcs2) support library.

+Reception

+Tom Campbell of Compute! in 1993 praised FoxPro's rapid application development: "You can create a complete database browser with a mousing, menuing interface in well under 100 lines--including a custom data entry screen with error checking".
+He concluded that the $1000 price for FoxPro and runtime library was "without a doubt" worthwhile, as it "could mean that you'll make that $1,000 back--on your first job".
+Richard O'Reilly of the Los Angeles Times also approved of the no-code development.
+He said that FoxPro 2.5 was preferable to Microsoft Access for most, being both faster and easy to learn, and also faster than Borland Paradox.

+A 1990 American Institute of Certified Public Accountants member survey found that 2% of respondents used FoxBase as their database.

+dBASE creator Wayne Ratliff in 2007 praised FoxPro: "FoxPro is more rigorous in its data approach than dBASE II was.
+It's—maybe user-friendly isn't the right word—it's just friendly.
+It's easy to do stuff".

+Chuck Hinkle reviewed the Mac version in The Apple Barrel and complained that it wasn't more object-based and that the add-ins that simplify its programming on the PC don't exist on the Mac and require more work than using FileMaker or Helix (database).
+His final assessment was: "I would stick with FileMaker for simple databases and stick with Helix Express and 4th Dimension for sophisticated database applications for the Macintosh."
+However, he recommended it for Mac users who have to program for PC users or who need to run dBASE programs.